 Cathy Ace loves crime!
-It’s true – she discovered Nancy Drew in her local library, then found Agatha Christie on her Mum’s bookshelves, and she never looked back.
+It’s true – she discovered Nancy Drew in her local library, then found Agatha Christie on her mum’s bookshelves, and she never looked back.
 Cathy happily admits that the characters she met between the book-covers as a child have influenced her writing.
 “Nancy Drew was plucky, strong and independent, and Agatha Christie’s puzzles engaged me every time.
 I love the sort of book that mixes intricate plotting with a dash of danger, and that’s what I’ve tried to create with my Cait Morgan Mystery Series.
-Beginning my new series, featuring the women of the WISE Enquiries Agency, I have been able to indulge my love of stately homes, village life and the interplay between characters that can take place in that sort of setting.”
+Creating my series featuring the women of the WISE Enquiries Agency, I have also been able to indulge my love of stately homes, village life and the interplay between characters that can take place in that sort of setting.”

 Born and raised in Swansea, South Wales, Cathy is, like her heroine Cait Morgan, now a Canadian citizen.
 “Cait’s Welsh Canadian, as am I. They say ‘write what you know’, so a short, plus-sized Welsh woman, who’s quite bossy, fits the bill!
-But Cait and I are not one and the same: she’s got skills and talents I don’t possess,and I’m delighted to say that I don’t usually encounter corpses wherever I go!
-I’ve also chosen to burrow even deeper into my roots by creating a new cast of characters in the WISE women who come from all four corners of the United Kingdom and work in a uniquely British setting – a ducal estate set in the rolling Welsh countryside of the Wye Valley in Powys, where I spent a good deal of time when I was young.”
+But Cait and I are not one and the same: she’s got skills and talents I don’t possess, and I’m delighted to say that I don’t usually encounter corpses wherever I go.
+I’ve burrowed even deeper into my roots by creating a cast of characters in the WISE women who come from all four corners of the United Kingdom, and work in a uniquely British setting – a ducal estate set in the rolling Welsh countryside of the Wye Valley in Powys, where I spent a good deal of time when I was young.”

 Cathy is proud to be Chair of Crime Writers of Canada, a member of Sisters in Crime, the Crime Writers Association, and Mystery Writers of America.